Current mirror: Extensions and complications

-where VA is the Early voltage and β0 is the transistor β for VCB = 0 V. Besides the difference due to the Early effect, the transistor β-values will differ because the β0-values depend on current, and the two transistors now carry different currents (see Gummel-Poon model).
+where VA is the Early voltage and β0 is the transistor β for VCB = 0 V. Besides the difference due to the Early effect, the transistor β-values will differ because the β0-values depend on current, and the two transistors now carry different currents (see Gummel–Poon model).

 Further, Q2 may get substantially hotter than Q1 due to the associated higher power dissipation.
 To maintain matching, the temperature of the transistors must be nearly the same.
 In integrated circuits and transistor arrays where both transistors are on the same die, this is easy to achieve.
 But if the two transistors are widely separated, the precision of the current mirror is compromised.

 Additional matched transistors can be connected to the same base and will supply the same collector current.
-In other words, the right half of the circuit can be duplicated several times with various resistor values replacing R2 on each.
+In other words, the right half of the circuit can be duplicated several times.
 Note, however, that each additional right-half transistor "steals" a bit of collector current from Q1 due to the non-zero base currents of the right-half transistors.
 This will result in a small reduction in the programmed current.

 See also an example of a mirror with emitter degeneration to increase mirror resistance.

 For the simple mirror shown in the diagram, typical values of $\beta$ will yield a current match of 1% or better.